A/PROFESSOR JULIE MILLER BA, MD, FRACS Specialist Endocrine Surgeon

 Will I have stitches?

 You will have stitches on the inside that dissolve on their own.
 You will have a waterproof Comfeel dressing so that you can shower or bathe as usual (but do not submerge the incision for 5 days).
 Leave the dressing in place until your first post-operative visit, where it will be removed.
+If you have skin glue, it will eventually flake off by itself.

 Will I have any physical restrictions after my surgery?